The Truth about Oscilloscope Waveform Update Rates (and why not to fall for it)

 The Waveform Update Rate (WUR) or Trigger Rate is the rate of how many acquisition sequences a scope can make per second.
 Why is that important?

-When you use your DSO in RUN mode, it typically goes through various pahses in a sequence
+When you use your DSO in RUN mode, it typically goes through various phases in a sequence to perform an acquisition: